 Sprinkles are always super fun.
 This Vegan Gluten-free Funfetti Birthday Cake has got to be one of my favorite cakes I’ve made.
 Not only because of the classic birthday cake flavor I created, but the texture is fabulous.
 Gluten-free cakes tend to have nasty textures, but this one is fantastic.

-Plus, birthdays are a great excuse to use sprinkles.
+I love a classic vegan vanilla cake but this funfetti cake is so fun and the perfect excuse to break out the sprinkles!
 I don’t really use sprinkles, maybe once a year, if even that.
 They are not healthy, but since it is such a rare, rare thing I would use, I don’t stress over those small things in life.
 Besides, it’s cake, not exactly health food to begin with.

 This cake is everything a birthday cake should be.
 It is perfectly moist, sweet, light, tender, fluffy and doesn’t taste healthy or vegan or gluten-free, period.